What is Anxiety?

 Counseling

-Counseling is a form of talk therapy in which a mental healthcare provider helps patients develop strategies and coping skills to address specific issues like stress management or interpersonal problems.
-Counseling is generally designed to be a short-term therapy.
+Counseling, a form of talk therapy, is designed to help patients develop strategies and coping skills to address specific issues, such as stress management and interpersonal problems.
+Counseling is usually a short-term therapy option.

 Cognitive Behavioral Therapy (CBT)